Quick test interpretation

 Increased | |

-Artifact | Water loss from blood sample |
+Artifact | Water loss from blood sample (inadequate capping) |

 Iatrogenic | Hypertonic fluid administration |

-Water deficit | Excess water loss: panting, fever, hyperventilation, diabetes insipidus Inadequate intake: water deprivation, primary adipsia/hypodipsia Hypotonic fluid loss: Renal: osmotic/chemical diuresis, renal failure Non-renal: GI, cutaneous, third space losses |
+Water deficit | Excess water loss: Panting, fever, hyperventilation, diabetes insipidus Inadequate intake: Water deprivation, primary adipsia/hypodipsia Hypotonic fluid loss and inability to conserve water or drink: Renal: Osmotic/chemical diuresis, renal failure Non-renal: Gastrointestinal, cutaneous, third space losses |

-Salt gain | Excess intake: salt poisoning (with concurrent water deprivation) ↑ Renal retention: hyperaldosteronism |
+Salt gain | Excess intake: Salt poisoning (with concurrent water deprivation) ↑ Renal retention: Hyperaldosteronism |

 Decreased | |

-Artifact | Lipemia, hyperproteinemia, hyperosmolar states |
+Artifact | Lipemia (chylomicrons, high VLDL), hyperproteinemia, hyperosmolar states |

 Iatrogenic | Diuretic therapy, hypotonic fluid administration |

-Volume overload (hypervolemic hyponatremia) | CHF, hepatic disease, nephrotic syndrome, advanced renal failure |
+Volume overload (hypervolemic hyponatremia with inappropriate ADH release due to perceived volume depletion) | Congestive heart failure, hepatic disease, nephrotic syndrome, advanced renal failure |

-Hypertonic fluid loss (hypovolemic hyponatremia) | Renal: Proximal renal tubule dysfunction, hypoadrenocortisim, hypoaldosteronism, osmotic diuresis (diabetes mellitus) Non-renal: GI (vomiting/diarrhea), cutaneous (equine sweating), third space losses (ruptured or obstructed urinary tract, peritonitis, chylothorax) |
+Fluid losses with dilution (ADH or drinking) (hypovolemic hyponatremia) | Renal: Proximal renal tubule dysfunction, hypoadrenocortisim, hypoaldosteronism, osmotic diuresis (diabetes mellitus) Non-renal: Gastrointestinal (vomiting/diarrhea), cutaneous (equine sweating), third space losses (ruptured or obstructed urinary tract, peritonitis, chylothorax) |

 Other | Intracellular translocation (muscle injury), decreased intake (anorexia) |